SamCFarrell/Crypto-Clustering/README.md

 3. Answer the following question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data by using K-means?

 > **Hint** Recall that you learned how to create composite plots in Module 6.
 Review that module if you need a refresher on making these plots.
 You can also check [the hvPlot documentation](https://holoviz.org/tutorial/Composing_Plots.html).

-### Requirements

-#### Find the Best Value for k Using the Original Data (15 points)

-##### To receive all points, you must

-* Code the elbow method algorithm to find the best value for k.
-Use a range from 1 to 11.
-(5 points)

-* Plot a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.
-(5 points)

-* Answer the following question: What is the best value for k?
-(5 points)

-#### Cluster Cryptocurrencies with K-means Using the Original Data (10 points)

-##### To receive all points, you must

-* Initialize the K-means model with four clusters by using the best value for k.
-(1 point)

-* Fit the K-means model by using the original data.
-(1 point)

-* Predict the clusters to group the cryptocurrencies using the original data.
-View the resulting array of cluster values.
-(3 points)

-* Create a copy of the original data and add a new column with the predicted clusters.
-(1 point)

-* Using hvPlot, create a scatter plot by setting `x="price_change_percentage_24h"` and `y="price_change_percentage_7d"`.
-Color the graph points with the labels found by using K-means.
-Then, add the crypto name in the `hover_cols` parameter to identify the cryptocurrency represented by each data point.
-(4 points)

-#### Optimize Clusters with Principal Component Analysis (10 points)

-##### To receive all points, you must

-* Create a PCA model instance and set `n_components=3`.
-(1 point)

-* Use the PCA model to reduce to three principal components.
-View the first five rows of the DataFrame.
-(2 points)

-* Retrieve the explained variance to determine how much information can be attributed to each principal component.
-(2 points)

-* Answer the following question: What is the total explained variance of the three principal components?
-(3 points)

-* Create a new DataFrame with the PCA data.
-Be sure to set the `coin_id` index from the original DataFrame as the index for the new DataFrame.
-Review the resulting DataFrame.
-(2 points)

-#### Find the Best Value for k Using the PCA Data (10 points)

-##### To receive all points, you must

-* Code the elbow method algorithm and use the PCA data to find the best value for k.
-Use a range from 1 to 11.
-(2 points)

-* Plot a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.
-(5 points)

-* Answer the following questions: What is the best value for k when using the PCA data?
-Does it differ from the best k value found by using the original data?
-(3 points)

-#### Cluster Cryptocurrencies with K-means Using the PCA Data (10 points)

-##### To receive all points, you must

-* Initialize the K-means model with four clusters by using the best value for k.
-(1 point)

-* Fit the K-means model using the PCA data.
-(1 point)

-* Predict the clusters to group the cryptocurrencies using the PCA data.
-View the resulting array of cluster values.
-(3 points)

-* Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.
-(1 point)

-* Using hvPlot, create a scatter plot by setting `x="PC1"` and `y="PC2"`.
-Color the graph points with the labels found by using K-means.
-Then, add the crypto name in the `over_cols` parameter to identify the cryptocurrency represented by each data point.
-(4 points)

-#### Visualize and Compare the Results (15 points)

-##### To receive all points, you must

-* Create a composite plot using hvPlot and the plus (`+`) operator to compare the elbow curve that you created to find the best value for k with the original data and the PCA data.
-(5 points)

-* Create a composite plot using hvPlot and the plus (`+`) operator to compare the cryptocurrencies clusters using the original data and the PCA data.
-(5 points)

-* Answer the following question: After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-means?
-(5 points)

-#### Coding Conventions and Formatting (10 points)

-##### To receive all points, you must

-* Place imports at the top of the file, just after any module comments and docstrings, and before module globals and constants.
-(3 points)

-* Name functions and variables with lowercase characters, with words separated by underscores.
-(2 points)

-* Follow DRY (Don't Repeat Yourself) principles, creating maintainable and reusable code.
-(3 points)

-* Use concise logic and creative engineering where possible.
-(2 points)

-#### Deployment and Submission (10 points)

-##### To receive all points, you must

-* Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
-(4 points)

-* Use the command line to add your files the repository.
-(3 points)

-* Include appropriate commit messages in your files.
-(3 points)

-#### Code Comments (10 points)

-##### To receive all points, your code must

-* Be well commented with concise, relevant notes that other developers can understand.
-(10 points)

-### Submission

-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

-> **Note** You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Submit, and then indicate you are skipping by typing “I choose to skip this assignment” in the text box.

-Comments are disabled for graded submissions in BootCamp Spot.
-If you have questions about your feedback, please notify your instructional staff or your Student Success Manager.
-If you would like to resubmit your work for an improved grade, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.

----

-Copyright 2022 2U.
-All Rights Reserved.